tsalex1992/EntropyRank/README.md

 ## Evaluation Demo

-You can run the evaluation_demo notebook included in this repository to get the benchmark results on common key phrase extraction tasks reported in the paper.
+You can run the evaluation_demo notebook included in this repository under src/eval to get the benchmark results on common key phrase extraction tasks reported in the paper.
 Make sure to run pip install -r evaluation-requirements.txt beforehand